Harry1824/Harry1824/README.md

 ## About Me

-I'm a full-stack developer with a strong foundation in Java, JavaScript, and TypeScript.
+I'm a full-stack developer with a strong foundation in Java.
 I enjoy building end-to-end web applications — from designing clean UIs to structuring backend logic and working with APIs.

 My core interest is in solving real problems through software: whether that's building AI-assisted tools, e-commerce interfaces, or blockchain-based systems.
 I actively practice Data Structures & Algorithms to keep my problem-solving sharp and my code efficient.